 Capstone Experience focuses on the integration and application of knowledge and skills that students have acquired throughout their undergraduate studies.
 The most important capstone experience for engineering students is the final-year-project.

-Academically strong students can undertake research under the guidance and supervision of academics who have a strong research track record and experience in training research postgraduate students, either in HKU or in prestigious overseas institutions like University of Illinois-Urbana Champaign, Imperial College London, Eindhoven University of Technology and Tsinghua University.
+Academically strong students can undertake research under the guidance and supervision of academics who have a strong research track record and experience in training research postgraduate students, either in HKU or in prestigious overseas institutions like University of Illinois-Urbana Champaign, Imperial College London, University College London, University of California, Berkeley, National University of Singapore and Tsinghua University.
 Students who perform well under the URFP will be considered for early admission to research postgraduate programmes of HKU.

 The Professional Preparation Programme (PPP) aims at facilitating students to make informed career choices and broadening their knowledge in the job market, and to enhance students’ employability.
 Students will be equipped with techniques in writing curriculum vitae and attending interviews, as well as nurturing better social networking and communication skills.